 Hauntings, urban legends, and Native American folklore are cultural experiences that can be found all over the world.
 Alpena is no exception with a rich history that tends to…jump out at you…from time to time.
 From downtown to the countryside, to the shorelines of Lake Huron, find your haunted adventure by visiting any of these locations.
 Tis’ the season, after all!

 Located in the Besser Bell Natural Area, this ghost town holds evidence of occupation with a small cemetery where villagers are buried, a remaining chimney, some collapsed walls, and a bronze dedication plaque.
 People claim these lands are haunted by the spirits of the Native Americans and perhaps the people of Bell.
 Care to find out?
 Write us with your story.

 Located just 6 miles north of Hoeft Park outside of Rogers City, there lies a giant boulder measuring six feet tall and twelve feet wide.
-One legend has it that before the rock was there, two rival Indian chiefs were in a constant squabble over hunting lands and territory, with one chief being more aggressive than the other.
+One legend has it that before the rock was there, two rival Native American chiefs were in a constant squabble over hunting lands and territory, with one chief being more aggressive than the other.
 The chiefs would eventually meet at the boundary line where the rock is now and continue to bicker, causing the Great Spirit to become so upset that he threw this giant rock down upon them; ultimately crushing and burying them beneath.
 Some say the earth still shudders on the shores of Lake Huron today.
-Another legend states that the rock was in place while the two Indian chiefs were bickering over territory lines and while they were having their usual disputes upon the rock, the Great Spirit cast down a bolt of lightning, killing both Indian chiefs.
+Another legend states that the rock was in place while the two Native chiefs were bickering over territory lines and while they were having their usual disputes upon the rock, the Great Spirit cast down a bolt of lightning, killing both Indian chiefs.
 Now, some say that when it rains the blood from the dead Natives can be seen on the rock.
 Have you seen the rock “bleed” when it rains?
 Find out the complete story in “Stories the Red People Have Told…and…More” by Robert E. Haltiner.

 What is it with lighthouses and hauntings?
 Some say that ghosts and lighthouses go together like peas and carrots due to the lonely state of the keepers who maintained them, and the fateful shipwrecks caused by their failure.
 It is believed that the Thunder Bay Lighthouse is haunted by the ghost of “Morgan”, a former keeper who died of loneliness.
 Morgan still roams the shoreline of Thunder Bay Island to this day and can be heard walking up and down the stairs, continuing on his keeper duties in the afterlife.

-Have you ever wondered how Squaw Bay got its name?
-There once was an Indian maiden named Birdsong who fell in love with a handsome brave named Standing Bear.
+Have you ever wondered how Birdsong Bay got its name?
+There once was a Native American maiden named Birdsong who fell in love with a handsome brave named Standing Bear.
 During the autumn, or Moon of the Falling Leaves, Standing Bear went fishing with other members of the tribe and was caught in a notorious Lake Huron storm…never to return.
 Birdsong wept and mourned for an entire year, until the next Moon of the Falling Leaves, where she went back to the bay and never returned.
 Her wailing stopped and the tribe was happy that Birdsong and Standing Bear were reunited again.
-However, when the next full moon occurred, Birdsong’s mournful wailing was heard again…thus this bay was given the name “Mourning Squaw Bay” and was later shortened to “Squaw Bay”.
-Have you ever heard the mourning of Birdsong while standing at Squaw Bay?
+However, when the next full moon occurred, Birdsong’s mournful wailing was heard again…thus this bay was given the name “Mourning Squaw Bay” and was later shortened to “Squaw Bay” and more recently changed to “Birdsong Bay”.
+Have you ever heard the mourning of Birdsong while standing at the bay?
 Find out more on this story in “Stories the Red People Have Told…and…More” by Robert E. Haltiner.

 This is not located in the Alpena area, BUT…since it is Alpena’s namesake we figured this story would be a good one to tell as well!
 On October 5th, 1880, the steamboat “Alpena” set out from Grand Haven to Chicago on a warm Indian Summer night.
-With 80 passengers and 22 crew members aboard, this Indian Summer night turned cold and stormy as temperatures quickly dropped below zero.
+With 80 passengers and 22 crew members aboard, this “Indian Summer” night turned cold and stormy as temperatures quickly dropped below zero.
 The Alpena was torn apart in what later became known as “the worst gale in Lake Michigan history”.
-Deeming the name, “The Big Blow”, wreckage of the Alpena was found amongst seventy miles of Michigan beaches along with thousands of bobbing apples in the water, which the steamboat was carrying.
+Deeming the name, “The Big Blow”, the wreckage of the Alpena was found amongst seventy miles of Michigan beaches along with thousands of bobbing apples in the water, which the steamboat was carrying.
 To this day, some sailors swear that they see the Alpena on misty nights in the waters of Lake Michigan.
 A ghost ship in the night.